acook/cmdr/README.markdown

 - Standard IRB functionality

-    It'll depend on Wirble at first, I'll use that to make it less ugly early on.
+    It'll likely depend on Wirble at first, I'll use that to make it less ugly early on.

 - Execute arbitrary shell commands